Sam Elliott Chosen To Share Veteran’s Powerful Story

-What happened next is what Elliott shared with the crowd of thousands gathered at the National Memorial Day concert.
+What happened next is what Elliott shared with the crowd of thousands gathered at the National Memorial Day concert in 2019.
 He recited SGT Lambert’s harrowing account of the invasion, and how he pushed through such a terrifying situation in an effort to save his fallen brothers.

 He Pushed Through His Own Pain To Save Others

 Despite being shot in the arm right away, SGT Lambert knew he didn’t have time to worry about himself.

 “I was thinking of only one thing, getting to the men who needed me,” Elliott said as he told SGT Lambert’s story.

 — National Memorial Day Concert (@MemorialDayPBS) May 27, 2019

 From there, Elliott relayed how SGT Lambert suffered yet another injury, but still pushed through in an effort to save as many men as he could.